LucaAngioloni/SmokeGL/README.md

 # SmokeGL
 Smoke made with OpenGL (WebGL)

-Powered by Luca Angioloni and Francesco Pegoraro
+Developed by Luca Angioloni and Francesco Pegoraro